 Harvest Moon (& the Feminine Connection to the Moon)

-I have a thing with the moon.
+I have a thing for the moon.
 I love her.

 Maybe it's because of my divine feminine, moon goddess connection that all women have with the moon, or because because she's just so damn beautiful.
 But regardless, I love her.